jnidzwetzki/bboxdb/docs/_posts/2021-03-26-tutorial-streamdata.md

 * _Which bus is currently driving through a forest_ (continuous spatial join query)?
 * _Which bus is currently located on a particular road_ (continuous spatial join query)?

+The efficient spatial join between a data stream and n-dimensional big data is a unique feature of BBoxDB Streams.

 <div align="center" style="padding-bottom:20px">
 <a href="https://jnidzwetzki.github.io/bboxdb/images/bboxdb_sydney.jpg"><img src="https://jnidzwetzki.github.io/bboxdb/images/bboxdb_sydney.jpg" width="400"></a>